Keep Your New Year’s Resolutions with Helpful Apps

 - Less stress.
 You can relieve stress by staying organized and productive.
 The Astrid app helps you keep track of tasks and set up reminders.
 If what you really need is a relaxation app, consider Gratitude Journal.
 You can reflect over your day, forget about the stressful things and concentrate on what you have to be thankful for.

 Bonus apps.
 If you have a different resolution like spending more time with family, breaking old habits, or learning something new, then create your own New Year’s resolution schedule with apps like GoalTracker and Livifi.
-You can keep track of your progress with daily, weekly, or monthly goals and schedule reminders.Tags: achieving your goals, mindful living, mindfulness, new year's resolutions, smartphone apps, stress relief
+You can keep track of your progress with daily, weekly, or monthly goals and schedule reminders.Tags: achieving your goals, mindfulness, new year's resolutions, smartphone apps, stress relief